Jas-SinghFSU/hyprpanel-docs/docs/help/faq.md

 In order to fix this, you can enable the `Tearing Compatible` options under `Configuration > General` in the settings dialog.
 This will demote all of the overlays to one layer down which satisfies Hyprland's requirements for Tearing to be enabled.

+## Why does my panel freez/crash when connecting to a network/wifi in the Network module/menu?

+The current implementation of the network module relies on `nmcli` and it's not very intuitive.
+The implementation also needs to be updated.

+Worry not, this is on the agenda and once Hyprpanel moves to AGS2/Astal, the network module will get a complete rework.
+Hang tight, I feel your pain.

 ## I need help with something else.
 Where can I go?

 Feel free to hop into the HyprPanel [discord server](https://discord.gg/MNpg7Z2b3a) and ask for help in the `#help` channel.